© Crown copyright 2021

 Communication is key to make sure everyone involved understands the instructions they need to comply with and can feel confident that risks are being considered and controlled in the most effective way.

 Local authorities should consider how to communicate the home to school transport arrangements clearly to children, young people, parents, schools and transport operators.
-Schools and places of education will also have an important role in communicating with families, children and young people.
+Schools and colleges will also have an important role in communicating with families, children and young people.

 Things to consider: